 Electric Owl is the second expression I’ve had from VK and I was, once again, not let down.
 Electric Owl is a whiskey some other whiskies wish they could be…good.

 Actually very, very good.

 Electric Owl is a 9yr sour mash.
-(Sour mash is a process which uses an older batch mash to start the fermentation of a new batch.)
+(Sour mash is a process that uses an older batch mash to start the fermentation of a new batch.)
 It’s finished in American ale barrels from Revelry brewing.
-Before Revelry got a hold of the them they were housing Pinot Noir from Willmette Valley.
+Before Revelry got a hold of them they were housing Pinot Noir from Willmette Valley.

 Now for my tasting notes, which in the past have left so much to be desired but for the sake of this review I’m just gonna go ahead and put something out there.